 We have uncountable messages and emails from our viewers and readers saying how they loved it as it's so easy and never fails.
 Many have also started selling these and they become one of their customers' favourites also.

-Texture and flavour - Creamy luscious filling with crunchy base.
+Texture and flavour - Creamy luscious filling with a crunchy base.
 The mildly sweet filling with delicious cream cheese flavour goes amazing with the contrast of the base that has a touch of saltiness to it.
 Amazing combo!

 Size - 12 mini cheesecakes, muffin size.